Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Navigation Bridge

 The navigation bridge is the broad platform slightly above the accommodation to monitor and control the ship.
-It gives a better and clear outside view to the captain.
+It gives a better and clearer outside view to the captain.

 The Piot house is the primary part of the navigation room from where the ship can steer and control.

-This position from where the duty officer command, monitors, and maneuver the ship.
+This position is where the duty officer commands, monitors, and maneuvers the ship.

 Deck Crane